USCbiostats/annoq-site/docs/_docs/tutorials/annoq-py.md

 ## Support

-For questions or issues related to Annoq itself, please visit the site [Annoq](https://annoq.org)
+For questions or issues related to AnnoQ itself, please visit the site [AnnoQ](https://annoq.org)